Tuning an electric guitar is the cornerstone of creating music that resonates.

 Temperature and Humidity

-Guitars are sensitive to changes in temperature and humidity.
-These factors can cause the wood to expand or contract, affecting the tension of the strings and their tuning.
+Guitars, especially those made of wood, are highly sensitive to environmental changes.
+Shifts in temperature and humidity can cause the wood to expand or contract, which directly impacts string tension and tuning stability.

 How to Counteract:

-• Store your guitar in a stable environment, away from direct sunlight or heat sources.
+- Store your guitar in a stable environment, avoiding direct sunlight, heaters, or air conditioners.

 Playing Technique